Coco Miller

-Colleen Mary “Coco” Miller (born September 6, 1978) is an American former professional basketball player.
+Colleen Mary "Coco" Miller (born September 6, 1978) is an American former professional basketball player.
 She is the identical twin sister of fellow WNBA player Kelly Miller.

-Early years
+Early life

-Born in Rochester, Minnesota, Coco played basketball with her sister at Mayo High School, and made it to a championship in, where she lost in the finals.
+Born in Rochester, Minnesota, Coco played basketball with her sister at Mayo High School, and made it to the championship, where she lost in the finals.
 The twins also helped their school go 27-0 and win the Minnesota state's class 4A championship.
 Miller was named a WBCA All-American.
 She participated in the WBCA High School All-America Game where she scored eight points.

-College years
+College career

 The twins went to University of Georgia, where they both majored in biology and won a series of awards, including the James E. Sullivan Award, given to the nation's top amateur athlete.
 They earned that award in 1999, becoming the first pair of twins to earn the award, and joining Carl Lewis, Greg Louganis, Bill Walton, Bill Bradley, Kurt Thomas, Jackie Joyner-Kersee and Janet Evans as recipients of the award.

 Coco was among the top ten in that school's list among women basketball players in assists and steals.
 She participated in the World University Games, helping her team to a silver medal.
 She finished her college career fifth among SEC women in scoring at 16.6, second in free throw percentage at .743% from the free throw line, and eighth in steals with 160.
 She was a finalist for the Naismith award as the player of the year during her final college season.